Kong/docs.konghq.com/src/gateway/install/docker/index.md

 title: Install Kong Gateway on Docker
 ---

-{{site.base_gateway}} supports both PostgreSQL 9.5+ and Cassandra 3.11.* as its datastore.
-This guide provides steps to configure PostgreSQL.
+This guide provides steps to configure {{site.base_gateway}} on Docker with or without a database.
+The database used in this guide is PostgreSQL.

 If you prefer to use the open-source {{site.base_gateway}} image with Docker Compose, Kong also provides a